 However, be careful where you put the words.
-The words on the section above the product items should be kept down to 50-100 words on the section above the product items.
-This is to prevent your content copy from pushing down what users came for which is the products.
+The words in the section above the product items should be kept down to 50-100 words on the section above the product items.
+This is to prevent your content copy from pushing down what users came for which are the products.

 For the rest of the words, you can either: include a “read more” button OR put it under the products.
 This is the most optimal because you’re able to have more content without messing with the UX (user experience).

 Title of Products

 Optimizing your product page is similar to optimizing your Shopify’s category pages.
 Unlike category pages, the searcher intents for products are different and searchers won’t use the same keywords as the one on your collections page.
 They require a more specific keyword that describes a specific product.

 For the pages of your products, it is best to use certain keywords that people will use to search for products and not for collections pages.
 By building your product pages based on how people search for a product, it will really help with your Shopify SEO.

 For example, if you have a product label called “pink stuffed bunny”, it won’t rank as well and it would get any sales.
 Search engines know that more people are looking for different types of “pink stuffed bunny”, so it will show collections pages.